14 questions to ask a mortgage lender

 Are mortgage points available?

 A written lock-in agreement guarantees the rate on your mortgage for a period of time, generally 30 to 90 days.
-Taking this step protects you from rising interest rates while you're waiting to close on the home.
+Taking this step protects you from rising interest rates while you’re waiting to close on the home.
 Rates could also drop, so locking in a rate is up to you.

-Speak to your lender about costs for locking in your rate, as well as costs for extending the lock should closing take longer than expected and if you can relock if rates go down.
+Speak to your lender about any costs for locking in your rate or extending the duration of a rate lock.
+This can help in case closing takes longer than expected or if you can relock if rates go down.

 What are the closing costs?